We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s happened to many of us.
-You’ve had a beautiful day outside only to wind up with a less than ideal souvenir — a sunburn.
+You’ve had a beautiful day outside only to wind up with a less-than-ideal souvenir — a sunburn.
 For some people, an already uncomfortable condition can morph into something known to be so unpleasant that it’s been dubbed “hell’s itch.”

-Aptly named to convey its severity, hell’s itch refers to a painful red itchiness that can emerge a few days after a sunburn.
+Aptly named to convey its severity, hell’s itch refers to a painful itchiness that can emerge a few days after a sunburn.

 Although limited research on the condition makes it hard to know exactly how common this is, some guesses suggest 5 to 10 percent of people have dealt with this.
 We do know that sunburns themselves are extremely common.

 Hell’s itch symptoms go beyond that of a typical sunburn.
-Sunburn itch typically shows up anywhere from 24 to 72 hours after being in the sun.
+It typically shows up anywhere from 24 to 72 hours after being in the sun.
 Many people report experiencing it on their shoulders and back, perhaps because these are areas that get a lot of sun exposure.
 These areas may not always receive enough SPF protection, which can lead to sunburn.
 It’s not a bad idea to ask someone to help out with these hard to reach spots!

 Experiencing itchiness or skin peeling after too much sun exposure isn’t unusual.
 This itch, though, is reported to go beyond that and is known to be extremely painful.
-Some people describe an itchiness that is deep, throbbing, and hard to treat.
+Some people describe an itchiness that’s deep, throbbing, and hard to treat.
 Other people describe it as if fire ants are crawling and biting at the affected skin.